ahmedsaoudi/life_link/README.md

 # LifeLink

-*A simple, private, no-install emergency alert web app.*
+*A simple, private, minimal-install emergency alert web app.*

 LifeLink is a self-contained, single-file web application designed to be the simplest, fastest way for a loved one to send an emergency alert.
 It solves the problem of needing a quick alert system without forcing the user to install an app, create an account, or learn a complex interface.